 Type IA variations are intended to provide for a simple, rapid and efficient procedure for minor changes.
 The MAH should be aware that the submission of redundant information or a confusing dossier presentation will not facilitate rapid procedures.
 Similarly, deficient and missing documentation can lead to rejection of the variation.
 The MAH can be requested to provide missing documentation during the review of the application.
 Not providing the requested information immediately on request of the Agency can lead to rejection of the variation.

-Submission of Type IA/IAINvariation applications
+Submission of Type IA/IAIN variation applications

-One electronic copy of the variation application presented in the correct format should be submitted to the Agency.
+The variation application presented in the correct format should be submitted to the Agency.

-From 1 January 2017 it will be mandatory for applicants to use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
+Applicants should use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
 For more information, including links to guidance on registration with the system, see the Veterinary eSubmission website.

-Any electronic submissions should be made in accordance with the guideline on e-submissions.
+All submissions should be made in accordance with the guideline on e-submissions.

 - Commission Regulation (EC) No 1234/2008